 - Exaggerated, jerky movements

-It’s crucial to diagnose cerebral palsy early on to receive the assistance needed to aid in the development of neuro-typical abilities.
+It’s crucial to diagnose CP early on to receive the assistance needed to aid in the development of neuro-typical abilities.
 The earlier the treatment process, the higher likelihood of improving their capabilities.
 While there is no cure for cerebral palsy, traditional treatments (chiropractic, physical, occupational, and speech therapies), and novel therapies such as sensory-motor integration, hyperbaric oxygen therapy (HBOT), and nutritional support, can help improve motor functions and lessen other symptoms.

 No one treatment works best for all those with CP, and it’s essential to work with your medical professional to know the best route for you or your loved one.

 At Plasticity® Centers, our clinical team has helped thousands of clients with movement disorders, acquired brain injuries, and many other neurological impairments, overcome their neurological and developmental challenges.
-With nearly an infinite number of combinations of various exercises and therapies, we provide customized treatments as a part of our clients’ recovery plan.
+With an infinite number of combinations of various exercises and therapies, we provide customized treatments as a part of our clients’ recovery plan.
 Through client care and innovative technology, we can achieve incredible outcomes by creating programs that are tailored to fit each client’s unique needs.
 Click here to learn more about our treatment process and how we can help you or your loved one improve their abilities.